suraj-srinivas/suraj-srinivas.github.io/index.markdown

 **Research interests**: theory of interpretability, robustness & uncertainty quantification, model compression, generative modelling, theory of deep learning

 **I'm currently on the industry job market**.
-If you think I'd be suitable to your organization, do not hesitate to contact me!
+If you think I'd be a good fit to your organization, do not hesitate to contact me!